theboyWhoCriedWoolf/async-bundle/docs/sagas.md

 ```
 <a name="createStore"></a>
 #### createStore
-However you define your store and setup sagas, you must pass `sagas.run` to `store.runSaga` to make it available in AsyncBundle.
+However you define your store and setup sagas, you must pass `sagas.run` to `store.runSaga` to make it available in `async-bundle`.

 ```js
 import { createStore, applyMiddleware } from 'redux';